 App history

-At times, you might want to check the uptime of a certain app due to any reason.
+At times, you might want to check the uptime of a certain app for any reason.
 If so, you can use this tab to collect such information.
 Whether you want to check the performance of Cortana, Groove Music, Microsoft Edge, or anything else, you can do so with the help of this tab of Task Manager.

 Startup